-My name is Ron Kidd.
-I am a Senior Dharma Teacher in the Kwan Um School of Zen, resident teacher of the Lincoln Park Zen community, headquartered at DePaul, and retired professor of world religions and introduction to Buddhism at DePaul.
-I have designed this “Busy Person’s Retreat” with someone in mind who has no or very little recent experience sitting zen, but who is at least a little familiar with zen literature and the sometimes unexpected way zen masters have of expressing themselves.
+This teaching was written by Ron Kidd, Senior Dharma Teacher in the Kwan Um School of Zen, resident teacher of the Lincoln Park Zen community, and retired professor of world religions and introduction to Buddhism at DePaul.
+He designed this “Busy Person’s Retreat” with someone in mind who has no or very little recent experience sitting zen, but who is at least a little familiar with zen literature and the sometimes unexpected way zen masters have of expressing themselves.

 The directions which follow envision a period of about 15 or 20 minutes for the first three days, 25 minutes or 30 the fourth day and longer on the fifth.